cisagov/prescup-challenges/pc4/individual-b/round1-interplanetary-internet-interception/solution/README.md

 3. You should see all HTTPS traffic now decrypted as HTTP.

 4. There are 120 Mission IDs that are queried per ~minute (1 every .5 seconds).
-Either sift through this pcap to find the correct mission ID, or you can click the magnifying glass, select 'String', select 'Packet bytes', search for ' correct', and click 'Find'.
+Either sift through this pcap to find the correct mission ID, or you can click the magnifying glass, select **String**, select **Packet bytes**, search for **correct**, and click **Find**.
 Notice the intentional space before correct as this will ignore all strings that state incorrect.
 At the bottom (packet bytes panel), you should now see the correct MissionName and MissionID received.